-Background: The Florin Creek area has historically been vulnerable to flooding during large storms and high-water events.
+Background: The Florin Creek area has historically been vulnerable to flooding during large storms and high water events.
 The January 1995 storm event resulted in 162 flooding complaints in the area, some of which included structural damage.
 Immediately following the 1995 event, the City studied the impacted drainage basin to determine how to achieve 10-year and 100-year flood protection.
 The City, along with regional, state, and federal partners, has completed a combination of mitigation activities to enhance flood protection in the area.
 The improvements include detention basins, channel improvements, flood walls, upsized storm drain pipes, and pump installation.

-Through this work much of the floodplain has been eliminated, however, due to incomplete modeling capabilities and the need for smaller local flood control projects, the City cannot mitigate approximately 20 homes impacted by the 1% annual chance storm from the Special Flood Hazard Area.
+Through this work much of the floodplain has been eliminated, however, due to incomplete modeling capabilities and the need for smaller local flood control projects, the City has not been able to remove approximately 20 homes from the Special Flood Hazard Area.

-This project addresses the localized flooding, heavy rains, and storms hazards prioritized within the LHMP.
+This project addresses the localized flooding, heavy rains, and storm hazards prioritized within the LHMP.
 After the recent flood control work on the Florin Creek by the Army Corps of Engineers, Sacramento Area Flood Control Agency, and the City of Sacramento, a residual floodplain remains from lack of interior drainage.
-Moreover, this is the last project from the recommended alternative in the Sump 67 Drainage Master Plan to address in interior drainage in Basin 67.
+Moreover, this is the last project from the recommended alternative in the Sump 67 Drainage Master Plan to address interior drainage in Basin 67.

 If successful, this project will remove this residual floodplain and increase flood protection, while decreasing the amount of damage and insurance claims for the area.
-Additionally, the project will allow the City to remove the area containing the final homes identified within the current AH flood zone on the Flood Insurance Rate Maps.
+Additionally, the project will allow the City to remove the area containing the final 20 homes from the current Zone AH on the Flood Insurance Rate Maps.
 The project will also reduce the flood risk of other homes in the area and allow the City to continue to build long term resiliency and increase the overall safety of the City.